Our unique analysis of the bills Burgener sponsored and cosponsored provides insight into his position in the House of Representatives.

-From Jan 1973 to Dec 1982, Burgener missed 537 of 5,912 roll call votes, which is 9.1%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1973 to Dec 1982, Burgener missed 581 of 5,979 roll call votes, which is 9.7%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.